-There are also exemptions for lotteries with a humanitarian or socially beneficial purpose where proceeds are allocated to that cause.
-Pre-drawn or post-drawn lotteries are exempt from the requirement of authorisation if the organisation conducting the lottery:
+There are also exemptions for lotteries with a non-profit purpose where the proceeds are allocated to that cause.
+Predrawn or post-drawn lotteries are exempt from the authorisation requirement if the organisation conducting the lottery has an annual turnover of less than 200,000 Norwegian kroner.